An infection process near criticality: Influence of the initial condition: infinite-population limit: Outbreak Size Distribution

 with

 The general solution \eqref{Ank-gamma} approaches the scaling form

 in the scaling limit

 The scaled distribution $\Phi(\mu)$ has a single peak (Fig.~\ref{Fig:Phi}) and it vanishes faster than any power of $\mu$ when $\mu\to 0$.
 We also note that from Eqs.~\eqref{Ank-scaling}--\eqref{mu-scaling} one easily recovers \eqref{nu-a}--\eqref{C:def}.
 Due to the algebraic tail \eqref{An-k-asymp}, the moments defined by $\langle n^a\rangle = \sum_{n\geq k} n^a A_n^{(k)}$ diverge when $a\geq \frac{1}{2}$.
-To perform the summation in the $a<\frac{1}{2}$ range where the moments converge it is convenient to consider modified moments with $n^a$ replaced by $\Gamma(n+1)/\Gamma(n+1-a)$.
+To perform the summation in the $a<\frac{1}{2}$ range where the moments converge, let us first consider modified moments with $n^a$ replaced by $\Gamma(n+1)/\Gamma(n+1-a)$.
 Such moments admit an analytical expression

-Identities which we have used in computing the sum in \eqref{moments-a-k} are standard, they can be found e.g. in Ref.~\cite{Knuth}.
+This result has been established by substituting $A_n^{(k)}$ given by \eqref{Ank-gamma} into Eq.~\eqref{moments-a-k} and computing the sum using identities that can be found, e.g., in Ref.~\cite{Knuth}.